robertnathe/System_of_Linear_Equations/README.md

 Compile the TridiagonalSolve file using g++ -std=c++20 main.cpp, and compile the IterationSolve file using g++ -std=c++20 IterationSolve.cpp .

-Testing_Function implements a small matrix library with the STL vector class using a makefile.
+Testing_Function implements a small matrix library based upon the STL vector class using a makefile.